Misterhex/Misterhex.github.io/_posts/2017-10-15-Deploying-elastic-stack-with-ansible-playbook.md

-In my devops role, we adopt infrastructure as code, all our configuration of software are automated using [ansible](https://www.ansible.com) and `ansible playbook`.
+In my devops role, we adopt the principles of [infrastructure as code](https://www.thoughtworks.com/insights/blog/infrastructure-code-reason-smile).
+With the motivation to automate as much infrastructure work as possible, many of our configuration are automated using [ansible](https://www.ansible.com) and `ansible playbook`.
 I am using `ansible` for a lot of configuration management scripts.

 One of the configuration scripts I did was for automating the configuration of the [elastic stack](https://www.elastic.co).